urbit/urbit/pkg/arvo/neo/cod/std/src/fil/messenger.md

 ```

 `/imp/dm` takes four pokes: `%initiate`, `%invited`, `%acked`, and `%post`.
-- `%initiate`: we initiate a DM, specifying the other ship and the service provider we want to use.
+- `%initiate`: we initiate a DM, specifying the other ship and the `/message-pub` primitive we want to use.
-- `%invited`: someone invites us to a DM, specifying their `@p` and the `pith` for us to send DMs to them.
+- `%invited`: someone invites us to a DM, giving their `@p` and the `pith` for us to send DMs to them.
 - `%acked`: acknowledge creation of a DM.
 - `%post`: send a DM.